Privacy policy

 You can also complain to the Danish Data Protection Agency if you believe Business Academy Copenhagen is not processing your data correctly or if you believe your rights have been violated.

-More information about your complaint options is available on the agency’s website.
+More information about your complaint options is available on the agency’s website:

 Danish Data Protection Agency